alexbarbato/chmod-buildpack/README.md

 kp clusterstore save default -b ./chmod-buildpack.cnb

 # Update the ClusterBuilder (currently set to the specific version of a buildpack)
+# NOTE: This is a one off change because we aren't pinning a version
 kp clusterbuilder patch full-jammy --order ./full-order-100.0.428.yaml
 ```